RandomInternetPreson/Lucid_Vision/README.md

    They have different and smaller models to choose from: https://github.com/deepseek-ai/DeepSeek-VL?tab=readme-ov-file#3-model-downloads

-6. If you want to use **Phi-3-vision-128k-instruct**, download it here: https://huggingface.co/microsoft/Phi-3-vision-128k-instruct
+4. If you want to use **Phi-3-vision-128k-instruct**, download it here: https://huggingface.co/microsoft/Phi-3-vision-128k-instruct

-7. If you want to use **paligemma-3b**, download it here: https://huggingface.co/google/paligemma-3b-ft-cococap-448 (this is just one out of many fine-tunes google provides)
+5. If you want to use **paligemma-3b**, download it here: https://huggingface.co/google/paligemma-3b-ft-cococap-448 (this is just one out of many fine-tunes google provides)

    Read this blog on how to inference with the model: https://huggingface.co/blog/paligemma

-8. If you want to use **MiniCPM-Llama3-V-2_5**, download it here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5
+6. If you want to use **MiniCPM-Llama3-V-2_5**, download it here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5

    The **4-bit** verison of the model can be downloaded here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5-int4

    **Notes about 4-bit MiniCPM:**
    *  It might not look like the model fully unloads from vram, but it does and the vram will be reclaimed if another program needs it
    *  Your directory folder where the model is stored needs to have the term "int4" in it, this is how the extension identifies the 4bit nature of the model

+## Updating the config file

-10. Before using the extension you need to update the config file; open it in a text editor *Note No quotes around gpu #:
+7. Before using the extension you need to update the config file; open it in a text editor *Note No quotes around gpu #:
 ```
 {
     "image_history_dir": "(fill_In)/extensions/Lucid_Vision/ImageHistory/",
     "cuda_visible_devices": 0,
     "default_vision_model": "phiVision",
     "phiVision_model_id": "(fill_In)",
     "paligemma_model_id": "(fill_In)",
     "paligemma_cpu_model_id": "(fill_In)",
     "minicpm_llama3_model_id": "(fill_In)",